eligohar/AI/README.md

 Sub-plots for feature V1 to V28, reveals the normal distribution of each feature across the range of negative and positive values.
 This indicates that our input features are dsitributed normally.
 ![picture alt](./figures/credit_card_fields.png "Title is optional")

-# Performance
+# Performance Evaluation
+We use Confusion Matrix to evaluate the performance of a classifier.
+The general idea of Confusion Matrix is to count the number of times instances of class A are classified as class B. Each row in a confusion matrix represents an actual class, while each column represents a predicted class.
+Moreover, the first row of this matrix considers the negative class while the second row considers the positive class.
+So, it also gives the information about the True Negatives, False Positives, False Negatives, and True Positive.
+Hence, confusion matrix is used to compute the performance evaluation metrics, i.e., Precision, Recall, F1-score, True positive Rate and False Positive Rate.
+Generally, precision is the accuracy of the positive predictions, recall/sensitivity or true positive rate (TPR).
+TPR is the ratio of positive instances that are correctly detected while False Positive Rate (FPR) is the ratio of negative instances that are incorrectly classified as positive.
+Consequently, F1-score is the harmonic mean of precision and recall.

-The final model achieves an overall f1 score of 1.00, with 95% sensitivity (recall) and 19% precision for the positive class.
-That is, the model correctly identifies 95% of the fraud cases (true positives) but only 19% of the transactions predicted as fraudulent were actually fraudulent.
-The model catches 95% of the fraudulent cases — it could identify more cases of fraud but would then also have lower precision.
+The final model achieves an overall F1-score of 1.00, with 96% sensitivity and 19% precision for the positive class.
+That is, the model correctly identifies 96% of the fraud cases (true positives) but only 19% of the transactions predicted as fraudulent were actually fraudulent.
+The model catches 96% of the fraudulent cases — it could identify more cases of fraud but would then also have lower precision.
 ![picture alt](./figures/Untitled.png "Title is optional")

 ## Precision Recall Curve